Chart Color Schemes

 Towong has a typical household mix, with a lower-than-average median household size

-Family households comprise 68.5% of all households, including 23.3% couples with children, 38.1% couples without children, and 6.6% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 29.7% and group households making up 1.6%.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.
+Family households account for 68.5% of all households, including 23.3% couples with children, 38.1% couples without children, and 6.6% single parent families.
+Non-family households make up the remaining 31.5%, with lone person households at 29.7% and group households comprising 1.6%.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households